 Annual incentive compensation for the named executive officers is linked to the attainment of Equinix's corporate growth goals and is not tied to individual performance (although the Compensation Committee retains discretion to adjust payouts based on its assessment of such additional factors, including qualitative factors, if any, that the Compensation Committee deems relevant to the assessment of individual or corporate performance).
 This focus on team performance at the executive level is designed to align senior leaders towards common goals.
 Accordingly, in Feb.
 2019, the Compensation Committee adopted the 2019 annual incentive plan, pursuant to which the named executive officers were eligible to earn an annual incentive bonus to be paid in the form of fully vested RSUs.
 This shift from payment in cash to fully vested RSUs was designed to allow Equinix to retain more cash in the business to fund our investments and to further align the executives' incentives with our stockholders' interests.
 Under the 2019 annual incentive plan, the Compensation Committee assigned each named executive officer an annual target bonus opportunity based on the achievement of specific goals related to revenue and AFFO/Share that tied to the 2019 annual operating plan approved by the Board.
+In a change for 2019, the metric AFFO/Share was used instead regulatory trends.
+In 2019, Compensia also provided the Compensation of Compensia pursuant to Securities and Exchange Commission rules and concluded that Compensia's work for the Compensation Committee does not raise a conflict of interest.

-In a change for 2019, the metric AFFO/Share was used instead of AFFO as a performance metric under our 2019 annual incentive plan.
-This change was made to further align executive and employee incentives with the interests of our stockholders by focusing management on non-dilutive growth to AFFO.
+Committee with modeling and recommendations for Equinix's equity program.
+The Compensation Committee has assessed the independence of AFFO as a performance metric under our 2019 annual incentive plan.
+This change was made to further align executive and employee incentives with the interests of our stockholders by focusing management on nondilutive growth to AFFO.
 The revenue goal that was set under the 2019 operating plan reflected anticipated continued growth across the global platform based on past experience, the addressable market and our available inventory.
 The AFFO/Share goal set under the 2019 operating plan contemplated delivery of services to customers, asset maintenance, operating leverage, investments in the business, expansions in key markets, capital markets activity and distributions to our stockholders.
 Because there would be no incentive plan pool if revenue and AFFO/Share were 95% or less than the operating plan target, annual incentive compensation was 100% at risk.
 Additionally, the payout for each named executive officer under the 2019 annual incentive plan was capped at 100% of his or her annual target bonus opportunity.
 Achievement of the revenue and AFFO/Share goals at a level between 95% and 100% of the operating plan target was subject to interpolation on a straight-line basis.